San Jose, California 95136

 Bride's & Groom's Dressing Area: provided, extra fee

-Meeting Equipment: computer networking capabilities and wireless, high-speed internet service provided; extra fee for video conferencing equipment, lighting packages, LCD packages, and microphones
+AV/Meeting Equipment: computer networking capabilities and wireless, high-speed internet service provided; extra fee for video conferencing equipment, lighting packages, LCD packages, and microphones

 Parking: complimentary valet; large lots